imixs/imixs-docker/backup/README.md

 The optional environment variable  "BACKUP\_SERVICE\_NAME" can be set to name the backup directory on the backup space.
 If no service name is set, the docker container ID will be used instead.

-In case the optional environment variable "BACKUP\_SPACE\_HOST" is provided, the environment variable  "BACKUP\_ROOT\_DIR" must be set to name the backup directory on the backup space.
+In case the optional environment variable "BACKUP\_SPACE\_HOST" is provided, the environment variable  "BACKUP\_ROOT\_DIR" can be set to name the backup directory on the backup space, otherwise it will be used the default "/imixs-cloud" folder.

 #### Create a SSH Key